 Skulls in Puglia

 The cathedral in Otranto, on the Salento Peninsula (the heel of the boot), has a chapel made up of skulls and bones from the more than 800 martyrs who were killed in a Turkish invasion in 1480.
 In Gravina in Puglia, there's a cave where you can see skulls and a single intact skeleton separated from the rest.

 Scary Places in Rome

-Although not really scary, Bomarzo Monster Park is filled with sculptures of monsters and mythical creatures.
+Although more ethereal than particularly scary, Bomarzo Monster Park is filled with sculptures of monsters and mythical creatures.
 This is a favorite spot to take the kids.